fabianonline/OctoPrint-Telegram/README.md

 * [Info / Contact / Help](#info--contact--help)

 ## Screenshots

 ![Screenshot](https://raw.githubusercontent.com/fabianonline/OctoPrint-Telegram/screenshots/telegram_screen.png)
-<br><br><br>

 ## Installation

-To set Octoprint Telegram up, you have to do the following three parts.
+To set up Octoprint Telegram, you have to follow the following three steps.

 ### Create Telegram Bot

-To allow the plugin to send messages via telegram, you have to register a telegram bot.
+To allow the plugin to send messages via telegram, you need to register a telegram bot.

 If you already have a bot, you only need your bot token to proceed.
 GOTO `4.` (optional) or go dirctly over to [Plugin Setup](#plugin-setup).